Local points on twists of $X(p)$ with applications: Introduction

 \subsection{Acknowledgements}

 We are grateful to Samir Siksek for useful comments at the beginning of this work.
-We thank Maarten Derickx and Filip Najmann for telling us about Proposition~\ref{prop:cuspsQ}.
-We also thank John Cremona, Alain Kraus, Ariel Pacetti, and Elie Studina for helpful discussions and remarks.
+We thank Maarten Derickx and Filip Najmann for telling us about Proposition~\ref{prop:cuspsQ} and Elie Studina for Proposition~\ref{prop:elie}.
+We are thankful to Ignasi S\'anchez-Rodr\'igues for helpful discussions related to Proposition~\ref{prop:good2}.
+We also thank John Cremona, Alain Kraus, Ariel Pacetti for helpful discussions and remarks.
 The authors completed this work at the Max Planck Institute for Mathematics in Bonn and appreciate its hospitality and financial support.